aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgcomponenttransferfunctionelement/type/_index.md

 ---
 title: SVGComponentTransferFunctionElement.Type
 second_title: Aspose.SVG for .NET API Reference
-description: SVGComponentTransferFunctionElement property.
+description: SVGComponentTransferFunctionElement Type property.
 Corresponds to attribute type on the given element.
 Takes one of the SVG_FECOMPONENTTRANSFER_TYPE_ constants defined on this interface
 type: docs
 weight: 70
 url: /net/aspose.svg/svgcomponenttransferfunctionelement/type/